Chris von Rohr: Return of original Krokus line-up and third bestseller (2008–present)

 In January 2014, 35 years after the release of Metal Rendez-Vous, Krokus receive from their record company a 4× Platinum Award.
 The album, which sold around 3 million copies worldwide and is considered the most successful hard rock album of Switzerland, was co-produced by von Rohr.

 Last year's 4th sold-out show at the Kofmehl, a.k.a.
 "The House Of Rust" in their hometown of Solothurn was recorded and the live album, produced by von Rohr, would be released in April/May 2014 in 45 countries around the world as Long Stick Goes Boom: Live From Da House Of Rust.
-Immediately after release it shot to #3 in the Swiss album charts.
+Immediately after release it shot to No. 3 in the Swiss albums chart.
 This was the first live album of Krokus that von Rohr played on.
 Starting out the 2014 concert season, the band embarks on a German tour, followed by multiple festivals all over Europe.